 We included 21 trials that reported the impact of primary care-relevant behavioral interventions on skin cancer outcomes, sunburn, sun protection behaviors, and skin self-exam.
 The bulk of the evidence available was for the behavioral outcomes of sun protection behaviors and skin self-exam; evidence was much more limited for indoor tanning and for health outcomes.
 Most trials were of fair quality, and though there were several common intervention components across studies, measures were heterogeneous enough to preclude pooling of results.
-A summary of the evidence is located in Table 10.
+A summary of the evidence is located in Error!
+Reference source not found..